movementbuff/offthegridgame/README.md

 "r.ViewDistanceScale="

 When changing settings inside the config, be mindful of making changes that result in a broken appearance of the game.
-For example; if you change a setting and suddenly can see through walls, do not use that command.
-Your account will receive a suspension, and eventually the Developers will prevent the entire community from being able to utilise custom configs by restricting the ability for the game to read them.
+For example; if you could change a setting and as a result are able to see through walls, do not use that command.
+Your account *will* receive a suspension, and eventually *the Developers will prevent the entire community from being able to utilise custom configs by restricting the ability for the game to read them.*
 We all want and deserve to play this game with consistent and high end framerates so ensure you conduct yourself and changes you make responsibly.
 -
 Twitch. https://www.twitch.tv/movementbuff